 Unless otherwise noted, meetings are generally held at the Dutch Church, 7 Austin Friars, London EC2N 2HA (nearest tubes: Bank, Liverpool Street).

-4.30 The Lute Society Recital, Benjamin Narvey plays French and German baroque lute music
+4.30 The Lute Society Recital, Jean-Marie Poirier and Thierry Meunier play baroque lute duets

 If you are booking an advance train ticket, our recitals usually end around 5.45 pm, and always by 6.00 pm, when we vacate the hall.